xav-ie/virtual-headset/README.md

 ## Requirements

-- Linux with kernel HID support
+- Linux with kernel HID support (has been out since 2012)
 - PipeWire audio system

+If you are not using Nix integration, pleae also make sure you have:

 - `pw-loopback` command (usually in `pipewire` package)
 - `pactl` command (usually in `pulseaudio-utils` or `pipewire-pulse` package)

+The Nix package bundles these automatically.

 ## Usage